 e.
 This provision is in addition to any emergency or upset provision contained in any applicable requirement.

-22.108(17) Permit reopenings.
+22.108(17) Permit re-openings.

 a.
 A Title V permit issued to a major source shall require that revisions be made to incorporate applicable standards and regulations adopted by the administrator pursuant to the Act, provided that: